appleseedhq/appleseed-maya/docs/source/shaders/utilities/as_ray_switch.rst

     The color that passes through for *shadow* rays, that compute the visibility between two points.

 *Transparency Ray Color*
-    The color that passes through for rays of type *transparent*.

-*Probe Ray Color*
-    The color that passes through for *probe* rays, but *probe* rays in appleseed are used to compute ambient occlusion and the distance for the *auto-focus sensor* used in the *thin-lens* camera model.
+    The color that passes through for rays of type *transparency", for matte holdouts, and when the transparency closure is evaluated.

 *Diffuse Ray Color*
     The color that passes through for rays of type *diffuse*, typically involved in indirect diffuse lighting.